oVirt/ovirt-site/source/develop/release-management/features/storage/backup-storage-domain.html.md

 ## Future plans

-* Add GUI support for backup storage domain - Once backend configuration get complete and REST changes get implemented we will make this ready for user to use it through gui.
+* Add GUI support for backup storage domain - Once backend configuration get complete and REST changes get implemented we will make this ready for user to use it through GUI.
 * Convert Export storage domain to backup domain - If community agree then we will remove the export storage domain and replace it with the backup storage domain.